Justbigmack/twitter-clone/README.md

 - [Next.js](https://nextjs.org) - this was just a matter of preference.
 This could easily be a react SPA, but I just like Next.js, so decided to go with it for a change.
 - [rxjs](https://rxjs.dev/) - this was a task requiremnt, so a no brainer.
 - [tailwindcss] - once you get past the learning curve, tailwind speeds up the developmend, so I went with it.
-Also a matter of preference
+Also a matter of preference.
+With tailwind it is a bit of hustle to set up theming, so there is no theming (dark / light) support for this app.
+I just went for a darker one.
 - other utility packages (like uuid, clsx, etc.)

 ## Thinking process